 Important: The 4R system is a process that needs to be done either under the supervision of a professional, or with proper understanding of it.

-- Helps protein synthesis.
+- Helps protein synthesis

-- Helps strip fat and promotes lean muscle growth.
+- Helps strip fat and promotes lean muscle growth

-- Is a great immune booster.
+- Is a great immune booster

-- May help combat insomnia.
+- May help combat insomnia

 - May help boost mood

-Best times to take L-Glutamine supplements
+Best times to take l-glutamine supplements

-If you have it in a powder form then it would be perfect to add to your post workout protein shake.
-Alternatively (and depending on your specific needs), you can take it either in the morning or before bed, which may be a good idea if you are using it to help your sleep.
+If you have it in a powder form, then it would be perfect to add to your post workout protein shake.
+Alternatively, (and depending on your specific needs) you can take it either in the morning or before bed, which may be a good idea if you’re using it to aid sleep.

-Side effects are pretty rare and usually only occur when too much is taken, or at a different dosage than suggested on the labels (yet again another reason to buy good quality products as they will know what they’re talking about when it comes to dosage).
+Side effects are pretty rare and usually only occur when too much is taken; or at a different dosage than suggested on the labels.
+This is yet again another reason to buy good quality products, as the makers will know what they’re talking about when it comes to dosage.

-If these happen you should stop taking the supplement immediately and consult with your doctor who may suggest a different dosage, or to stop completely.
+If these happen, you should stop taking the supplement immediately and consult with your doctor who may suggest a different dosage, or to stop completely.